AnthonissenBert/Notes/SlingshotDnD/Factions/The Emerald Knights.md

 These half-orc mercenaries have forged a tight-knit brotherhood, bound not only by their shared heritage but also by a strict code of honor that governs their actions on and off the battlefield.
 Their distinctive ribbon in the top knotted hair, often with intricate symbols, serve as both a badge of honor and a testament to their lineage.

 **Enemies and Opposition:**
 None yet.
-They're neutral but
+They're neutral but who ever pays the most gets the battalion with the designated officer.
+So they're bound to make some enemies that couldn't pay up.

 The Iron Tusk Company is a formidable faction of mercenaries that stands apart from the rest due to its unique composition—every member is a battle-hardened half-orc.
 Founded by a charismatic half-orc leader named Gragnok Ironfist, the company prides itself on its unmatched strength, unwavering loyalty, and reputation for getting the job done, no matter how dangerous or challenging.